 Texting isn’t just beneficial for consumer interaction, it can also be a great internal tool.
 With the average worker receiving 100 emails per day, it’s easy for information to get lost in your employees' inboxes.
 With high open and response rates, it is easy to understand why 70% of professionals believe that texting should be used for internal communication.

-As we explored the top communication trends for 2024, we found that AI is making a mark on business communication, specifically in customer service chatbots.
-More companies are looking to use AI to provide quick responses with a more human voice than previous chatbots.
-Combined with text messaging, businesses are more easily able to create quick, personalized interactions with their customers than ever before.
+As we look ahead to 2025, AI continues to make a significant impact on business communication, particularly in customer service chatbots.
+More companies are leveraging AI to provide quick responses with a more human voice than previous chatbots.
+Combined with text messaging, businesses can create quick, personalized interactions with their customers more easily than ever before.

 How do you text professionally?